ciscops/cyber-vision-api-scripts/README.md

 ```security-insights```: This file will generate a security insights summary report.

 ```security-insights-details```: This file will generate a detailed security insights report for DNS, HTTP & SMB with individual component details and request counts.

+## Make Your Own Executables

+If you're interested in making your own executables, you can use (Pyinstaller)[https://pypi.org/project/pyinstaller/].